Hammarberg/c2/README.md

 Installation is optional as you can run c2 directly from the source root.
 If you want a global installation, type `sudo make install`.
 To uninstall, `sudo make uninstall`.

 If necessary, modify Makefile to your needs.
-#### Debian suggested packages
+#### Suggested Debian packages
 `build-essential` or `clang` and `make`.
 ### Windows
-There are currently no precompiled binaries or installer available.

-c2 can be built with VS2022 but requires clang to be installed on the system.
+Precompiled packages can be found at [binarybone.com/c2](https://binarybone.com/c2/).
+Tagged versions includes [WinLibs MinGW64](https://www.winlibs.com/) and are a standalone without additional dependencies: Unzip to any location and then double click `c2 cmd` to start a preconfigured command prompt.
 #### Option 1: VS2022 and clang
 You need [Visual Studio 2022 Community](https://visualstudio.microsoft.com/vs/community/) or better installed.
 You also need to select the optional clang tools during VS install.
 It's possible to modify an existing VS installation to include it.